Preventing the Flu

 Influenza (also called “the flu”) is a viral infection in the nose, throat and lungs.
 It is estimated that influenza causes approximately 12,200 hospitalizations and 3,500 deaths in Canada each year.

-You can also reduce your risk of catching the flu by washing your hands frequently, which stops the spread of germs.
-Eating healthy, exercising and getting enough sleep also play a part in preventing the flu because they help boost your immune system.
+You can help prevent the flu by washing your hands frequently, which stops the spread of germs.
+Eating healthy, exercising, and getting enough sleep also play a part in preventing the flu because they help boost your immune system.

 Should I get the flu vaccine?